CMPUT404-W2020/CMPUT404-project-socialdistribution/README.md

 The website is hosted by Heroku at https://cmput-404.herokuapp.com/

-Alternatively, one can run the app locally by running the following command from the root directory: virtualenv venv --python=python3 source venv/bin/activate pip3 install -r requirements.txt python3 social_distribution/manage.py runserver

-If you make local changes that result in database errors, try: python3 manage.py makemigrations python3 manage.py migrate --run-syncdb python3 manage.py migrate

-Once the app is running, use your web browser to access: http://127.0.0.1:8000/

 On first use, you will not be logged in but are granted access to the explore page.
 This allows users to explore public posts before deciding to sign up with Squawk.
 After signing in or making an account (click on the account button), you will be granted access to the full functionality.

 For testing, we have created a number of sample user credentials: